NarutoOp/Marks_Entry_Portal/README.md

 -  The above mentioned process maybe fully automated in the future
 - After the initial setup you will be greeted with the installed games, just click on one to play it.
 Its that simple!

----

-## Future endeavors

- - Game recommendations based on your current library
- - Statistics about your gaming habbits

- ---

-## Why is this launcher dependent on other launchers?

-Sadly, Some games need the parent launcher to be running in order to launch them.
-If you try to launch the game from it's binary `exe` it may refuse to launch.
-To keep things simple, compatible and working as intended, this design decision had to be made.
-If anyone finds a workaround I'd be happy to implement it, you may contribute to the project directly as well.

----

 :triangular_ruler: :pencil2: :straight_ruler: